-Once goals have been identified and the amount of money has been agreed upon, then it is time to determine your tolerance for risk; this is one question that an investment counselor should ask you.
-Basically, risk is defined in terms of rate of return on your investment.
+Once goals have been identified and the amount of money has been agreed upon, it is time to determine your tolerance for risk; this is one question that an investment counselor should ask you.
+Basically, risk is defined in terms of potential rate of return on your investment.
 Usually, the higher the rate of return, the higher the risk.
 Bank certificates of deposit (CDs) and savings accounts are considered to have the least risk of losing your investment.
-However, it is possible to lose money on CDs and savings accounts.
-If your rate of return is 5%, and inflation is 3%, you are making a 2% return.
-But we need to figure that you will be taxed on your 5% return.
-Depending on your tax bracket, you could be losing money.
+However, it is possible to essentially lose money on CDs and savings accounts.
+If your rate of return is 2%, and inflation is 2%, you are really making a 0% return.
+Still, you will be taxed on your 2% return on interest, and therefore are actually losing money.
 Most investment counselors will suggest a mixture of investments (diversified portfolio), with percentages of your investment money being allocated to different investments.
-If you are in your thirties, you may get a recommendation of 50-70% equities (stocks usually vs. mutual funds), 10-20% in bonds, and the remainder in foreign equities or cash.
+If you are in your thirties, you may get a recommendation of 50-70% equities in the form of mutual funds and stocks, 10-20% in bonds, and the remainder in foreign equities, precious metals, or cash.

 The use of more than one investment modality is referred to as an "asset allocation."
-For a beginner's guide to asset allocation, diversification, and rebalancing, go to the U.S. Securities and Exchange Commission's website, www.sec.gov.
+For a beginner's guide to asset allocation, diversification, and rebalancing, go to investor.gov.
+Once on the site, go to investing basics and click on guiding principles.

-Investors who can tolerate high levels of risk and volatility may invest 90- 100% in stocks.
+Investors who can tolerate high levels of risk and volatility may invest 90-100% in stocks.
 Their rationale is that from 1920 to 1999, the stock market has averaged an 11% return rate.
 However, there have been volatile days when the market dropped and people lost significant amounts of their investments.
 If you have the personality to ride out the bad days-and sometimes years-and you are in the right stocks and/or mutual funds, you will see good returns.